 Katmai National Park

-Katmai National Park: We provide access to Katmai National Park on the remote Alaska Peninsula, whether for scenic flightseeing tours, bear viewing, fly fishing, camping, rafting, climbing, skiing, or hiking.
-The near edge of Katmai is approximately 90 air miles from Homer, but due to the size of the park, rates for travel vary by destination.
-Contact us for pricing for a specific back-country location.
+We provide access to Katmai National Park on the remote Alaska Peninsula for bear viewing, fishing, camping, rafting, climbing, or hiking.
+The near edge of Katmai is approximately 90 air miles from Homer, but due to the size of the park, costs of travel vary by destination.
+When requesting to “go to Katmai”, majority implies Brooks but there is so much more to the park!
+We have had campers/backpackers in places like Fourpeaked glacier lake, Kaguyak Crater, Spectacle Lake, Battle Lake, Hammersly Lake, Geographic Harbor, Kukak Bay.
+One thing we require is good communication (inReach or similar, no satellite voice-only phones please!) and overall preparedness for backcountry travel.

 Lake Clark National Park

-Another popular trip is to Dick Proenneke’s Cabin on Twin Lakes, made famous by the documentary film Alone in the Wilderness.
+A very popular trip is to Dick Proenneke’s Cabin on Twin Lakes, made famous by the documentary film Alone in the Wilderness.
 Proenneke built his cabin using hand tools in the late 1960s.
 It has been preserved as an “outdoor museum” and makes for an interesting park visit.
 Campsites are nearby.
-(Price for day trip including 2 hours to explore Dick Proenneke’s cabin and the lakes: $550 per person).

 Kenai Fjords National Park